 K.T.
 Li Research Professor of Economics

-Two projects address policy issues of the United States.
-Hsiao and his colleagues developed a large scale simulation model that intends to assess the fiscal and health impacts produced by various national health insurance plans.
+In his past research, Hsiao developed the resource-based relative value scale (RBRVS) for setting physician fees.
+The RBRVS quantified the variation in resource inputs for different physician services.
+Hsiao was named the Man of the Year in Medicine in 1989 for his development of a new payment method.
+Hsiao and his colleagues also developed a large scale simulation model that intends to assess the fiscal and health impacts produced by various national health insurance plans.
 Using time series/cross-sectional data, Hsiao’s team designed a multi-equation model that employs a number of variables to predict utilization rates and prices of health services.
-This model also predicts total health expenditures from supply and demand variables, giving special attention to supply variables, such as physician and hospital beds per capita, availability of primary care physicians, and new technologies.
-The second project further expands his previous work on the resource-based relative value scale (RBRVS) by packaging physician services into episode of illness, and examines variation in resource input costs by quality of service.
+This model also predicts total health expenditures from supply and demand variables.

 Hsiao was elected to be a member of the Institute of Medicine, US National Academy of Science.
 He was also elected to be a Board member of the National Academy of Social Insurance and Society of Actuaries.